 St. John’s wort, an herbal remedy, has also been studied as a treatment for mild to moderate depression.
 A recent study showed that it helped patients’ depression without curbing libido.
 But many experts still stand by antidepressant drugs as the best way to manage chronic depression.

 If you're taking St. John's wort, or any other herbal remedy, tell your doctor so they can watch out for drug interactions.
+St. John's wort can have dangerous drug interactions with some antidepressants.
 Also, keep in mind that, unlike prescription drugs, the FDA doesn't require safety and efficacy tests of herbal products and supplements.

 Breaking the Pattern

 “The big challenge for doctors treating patients with chronic depression is that the person has been thinking about himself or herself that way for so long that it becomes a habit,” Goodwin says.

 “Just correcting the brain chemistry isn’t going to fix the problem," Goodwin says.
 "Some things need to be unlearned with psychotherapy."
 That unlearning, he says, can help people bond with loved ones in new and exciting ways.